maxenglander/www/_posts/2015-04-16-deployments-and-rollbacks-with-aws-and-python.md

 1. Deploy processes do not run if there is a previous, uncleaned failed deploy
 1. Failed deploys clean up after themselves

-In subsequence posts, I will look at implementing some of these rules with the [tools](#tools) I listed at the top.